fossasia/open-event-server/docs/installation/local.md

 # Run Celery
 # socketio has problems with celery "blocking" tasks
 # also socketio is not used in a celery task so no problem to turn it off
-INTEGRATE_SOCKETIO=false celery worker -A app.celery
+INTEGRATE_SOCKETIO=false celery worker -A app.instance.celery

 # run app
 python3 manage.py runserver